leedrake5/Russia-Ukraine/README.md

 ## Southern FIRMS Summary
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/south_firms_summary_plot.jpg?)
 This region includes Kherson, Zaporizhizhia, and Crimea.
 Maximum IR activity occured in late summer 2022, with epidosodic increases likely related to specific attacks.

+An extended discussion of how to evaluate these analyses are [here](https://bleedrake.medium.com/what-does-satellite-infrared-data-tell-us-about-the-evolving-russian-strategy-in-its-ukraine-99672ae8e4cd).
+In general, the fire radiative power plots (FRP) are a useful guide to activity, with the lull in IR emissions in late 2022/early 2023 representing a change in how Russia used its artillery.

 ## Destroyed Equipment